• Facebook

 • 2 cups heavy cream

-• 1 clove garlic minced and mashed
+• 2 cloves garlic minced and mashed

 • 1 Tablespoon butter

-• 1 teaspoon salt to taste
+• 1 teaspoon Kosher Salt to taste

-• 1/2 teaspoon black pepper to taste
+• ½ teaspoon ground black pepper to taste

 Instructions

-• Stir in clams with juice.
+• Stir in the clams along with their juice.

 • Season with salt and pepper to taste.

-Filed Under: Chowders, Soups, Stews & Chili
+Filed Under: Chowders, Soups, Stews & Chili Tagged With: Comfort Food, Dinner, Quick and Easy

 About Jennifer

-I am passionate about good food, cooking for family and friends, and creating recipes that form lasting memories from one generation to the next.
+I’m Jennifer Locklin, author and owner of Jennifer Cooks.
+I am a trained chef and passionate about good food, cooking for family and friends, and creating recipes that form lasting memories from one generation to the next.
 I hope you find inspiration for cooking and creating here!

 Reader Interactions